- Parents Home

 - Avoid acidic foods.
 If mouth sores are a problem, stay away from acidic foods like orange juice, lemonade, and tomatoes.

 - Make up for lost calories.
-Your child might not want to eat very much when receiving chemotherapy.
-So in between treatments, make up for the decreased intake with things like high-calorie bars and milkshakes.
+Your child might not want to eat very much when getting chemotherapy.
+Between treatments, make up for that with things like high-calorie bars and milkshakes.
 Ask your child's doctor for recommendations.

 Helping Your Child Eat Less (or Better!)